rickstaa/stable-learning-control/docs/source/utils/testers.rst

     :obj:`bool`.
 Do also render the evaluation episodes to the screen.

-.. option:: -d, --deterministic, default=True
+.. option:: -d, --deterministic, default=False

     :obj:`bool`.
 Another special case, which is only used for the :ref:`SAC <sac>` and :ref:`LAC <lac>` algorithms.
 The SLC implementation trains a stochastic policy, but is evaluated using the deterministic *mean* of the action distribution. ``test_policy`` will default to using the stochastic policy trained